Billing Transparency: See Divorce Lawyer Costs

 How much does it cost for representation in contested divorce, child custody or other types of family law cases?

 The cost of representation for a contested case can vary significantly.
 While we are not able to provide an estimate, we usually leave it up to the client to gauge the level of expense.
-If you know your spouse has a tendency to argue every point or children and/or property is an issue then expect the cost to increase.
+If you know your spouse has a tendency to argue every point or children and/or property is an issue then expect divorce lawyer costs to increase.
 Our firm will always give you a recommendation in your best interest even if that means we earn much less.
-Our goal is not to earn the most money but instead to create a life long relationship with our clients and this can only happen if you trust us and feel we exceeded your expectations.
+Our goal is not to earn the most money with divorce attorney costs, but instead to create a life-long relationship with our clients and this can only happen if you trust us and feel we exceeded your expectations.

-How does the cost of your firm compare to others of the same calibar?
+How does the cost of your firm compare to others of the same caliber?

-We are NOT cheap but we are in the middle of the road when compared to other firms of similar size.
+We are NOT cheap but our divorce attorney costs are in the middle of the road when compared to other firms of similar size.
 That said, we are the only firm that will give you 10% back of our service fees to apply to a future case with our firm plus many extras.
-To learn more click below.
+Contact us to schedule your consultation, or click below to learn more about discounted rates.